nrmarzo/100-days-of-code/r1-log.md

 Learned JS Objects and worked on portfolio page of my personal website.
 Need to fix it so content doesn't go under the navbar when scrolling down.

 Link: https://nrmarzo.github.io/

+### R1D7 - Dec 9, 2018
+Fixed the scrolling on my portfolio page by making the navbars opaque.
+I might encounter a better solution as I progress on my learning.
+Also, started learning about DOM Manipulation.